jasonbayton/11ty/_src/projects/managed-archiver/index.md

 Archiver starts from as little as £0.10 per device, per month.
 Custom endpoint support and additional development requirements may increase this.

-For fully whitelabeled options, costs remain in-line with other projects, £3000.
+For fully whitelabeled options, costs remain in-line with other projects.

 ## Get started